iiasa/message_doc/source/message_globiom/socio_econ/demand.rst

    +-------------------+----------+----------+----------+----------+----------+----------+----------+----------+----------+----------+----------+

 .. _tab-quantssp3:
-.. table:: Convergence quantile and income for each parameter and region for SSP3
+.. table:: Convergence quantile and income for each parameter and region for SSP3 (for region descriptions, see: :ref:`spatial`)

    +-------------------+----------+----------+----------+----------+----------+----------+----------+----------+----------+----------+----------+
    |                   |          |          |          |          |          |          |          |          |          |          |          |